djaus2/Meadow.ProjectLab.Extensoions2/README.md

 This implments a Multi-level Menu System with menu Up/Down as well as [Select] _(choose item and move to next menu level)_ and [Back] _(go back one menu level)_.

 <hr/>

+> **Latest:** Added a new project **Hierarchical** that has hierarchical menu navigation.
+Selection determines the next menu level options.
+**MultiMenu** just has cascading menus.
+The same at each level regardless.

+> Update 2: Remove 2nd instantiation of menus that causes menus handlers to be called twice.

->  Update: Bug Fix.
+> Update 1: Bug Fix.
 App had been renamed so path to image needed change.

-> Also Long Click (1.5s) on left resets menu to top level with no previous selections.
+> Update 1.1: Also Long Click (1.5s) on left resets menu to top level with no previous selections.

 <hr/>